txhammer68/docs/kubuntu.md

 modeset tells the system to load the GPU driver at bootup

 After creating these files run `sudo update-initramfs -u`<br>
-This wil update boot process to include the changes.
+This wil update boot image to include the changes.

 [Optimize network MTU](https://appuals.com/how-to-optimize-ubuntu-internet-speed-with-mtu-settings/)<br>
 Remove snapd, ubuntu wants us to use snap, i do not care for it, [here are the steps](https://haydenjames.io/remove-snap-ubuntu-22-04-lts/)